Kodlak15/bfl-go/README.md

-This is a Go client library for interacting with the Black Forest Labs API.
-Consider this (very) alpha quality for the time being.
+This is an unofficial Go client library for working with the Black Forest Labs API.
+The API itself is in beta and is subject to change, and I put this together to experiment with the API for personal projects.
+I would be hesitant to rely on this project for anything beyond that for the time being.